happyfish100/libshmcache/README.md

   * shmcache_remove_all: remove the share memory
   * shmcache_stats: show share memory statistics

+  * Note: the key size can not be longer than 64 bytes

 libshmcache PHP extension is supplied in the directory: php-shmcache, support PHP 5 and PHP 7

 ShmCache::__construct(string $config_filename[, long $serializer =